To Be Announced: Changing models with modalities

-The model transformer in dynamic epistemic logic defines a partial, functional relation between epistemic models.
-For example, this is the relation between a model $M$ and the restriction $M|\phi$ of that model, due to the announcement of $\phi$.
-This relation between models induces a relation between \emph{pointed} epistemic models.
-For example, the relation for the public announcement of $\phi$ contains all pairs $(M_s,M'_{s'})$ such that $M_s\models\phi$ and $M'_{s'}$ is bisimilar to $(M|\phi)_s$.
-Note that the point plays no role in determining the relation.
-The relation only depends on the model, and on the point being in the domain of the updated model.
-In that sense it is global.
-The model transformations are almost always with respect to the denotation of formulas evaluated in the model that is to be transformed, such as the announcement $\phi$ (or such as the set of preconditions of an action model, or the set of source and target conditions of an arrow update, already much more complex functional relations).
-In that sense it is syntactic.
+\paragraph{Semantic versus syntactic} The model transformations in dynamic epistemic logic are almost always with respect to the extension of \emph{formulas} evaluated in the initial model, such as the announcement $\phi$ (or the preconditions of an action model, or the source and target conditions of an arrow update).
+In that sense the update is \emph{syntactic} (formula dependent).

-When quantifying over information change, we are investigating relations containing such relations for specific (deterministic) updates.
-These quantifiers do not induce novel model transformations or pointed model transformations (except for refinements).
+If instead of a restricted model $M|\phi$ we were to consider a restricted model $M|T$ where $T$ is a subset of the domain of $M$, that may not be the extension of a formula, we call the update \emph{semantic}.

+Syntactic updates are typically less expressive than semantic updates, because the updated model is then a function of logical properties of the initial model.
+Indeed, public announcement logic is as expressive as epistemic logic.

-The model changing or model transforming logics of this section have modalities interpreted as updates that are relations between pointed models that are not pointwise induced from functional relations between non-pointed models.
-Instead of restricting the model to \emph{all} states satisfying $\phi$, or to \emph{all} arrows (pairs in the accessibility relation) satisfying $\phi$ at the source and $\psi$ at the target, we now restrict the model by removing \emph{some} state in the domain, or \emph{some} pair in the relation, or some state or pair satisfying a certain logical condition.
+\paragraph{Particular versus universal} Instead of restricting the model to \emph{all} states satisfying $\phi$, or to \emph{all} arrows (pairs in the accessibility relation) satisfying $\phi$ at the source and $\psi$ at the target, as in dynamic epistemic logics, we now restrict the model by removing \emph{a} state (that is, one state) in the domain, or \emph{a} pair in the relation, as in sabotage logic \cite{jfak.sabotage:2005}.

-There are obvious connections with dynamic epistemic logics, because if you remove enough of `some' states, you remove all states, and if you remove enough of `some' states satisfying $\phi$, you remove all and we have the public announcement of $\phi$ again.
-Arbitrary iteration seems a way to get from `some' to `all', but these are slippery slopes.

-Another direction in such model changing logics are relations between pointed models that are not merely induced by a (non-pointed) model change, but that really depend on the point.
-For example, remove some state linked (in a pair of the accessibility relation) to the state that is the point of the given model; so not just any state.

-Overall it seems that such arbitrarily model changing logics allow more modelling freedom, so that dynamic epistemic logics are a special case, but even that is not so clear.